 Lindsay Watts, RDN

-Lindsay’s BioLindsay is a nutrition communications analyst at the Campbell Soup Company where she coordinates health professional and consumer communications.
+Lindsay's BioLindsay is a nutrition communications analyst at the Campbell Soup Company where she coordinates health professional and consumer communications.
 She also works with internal and external partners on retail health and wellness programs.
 Prior to her role at Campbell, Lindsay worked as an in-store retail dietitian.
-She received her Bachelors of Science in Nutrition and Dietetics from West Chester University and completed her dietetic internship with Pennsylvania State University.
+She received her Bachelor of Science in Nutrition and Dietetics from West Chester University and completed her dietetic internship with Pennsylvania State University.
 Currently, Lindsay is studying for her Master of Science in Health Communications and Marketing with Boston University.

 - International Food Information Council.
 2018 Food & Health Survey.
 Published May 2018.
 Available at: https://www.foodinsight.org/2018-food-and-health-survey Accessed December 2018 2018.

 - International Foundation for Gastrointestinal Disorders.
 Facts About IBS.
 Published November 2016.
 Available at: https://www.aboutibs.org/facts-about-ibs.html.
 Accessed December 2018.